gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 terraform apply -var="do_token=<do_token>"
 ```

-You'll get a nice diff, telling you whats changes are going to be made to your Digital Ocean Instance,
+You'll get a nice diff, telling you what changes are going to be made to your Digital Ocean Instance.
 ```sh
 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols: